GameFoundry/bsf/Documentation/Manuals/Native/architecture.md

 Going from the lowest to highest the layers are:
 ## BansheeUtility ##
 This is the lowest layer of the engine.
 It is a collection of very decoupled and separate systems that are likely to be used throughout all of the higher layers.
 Essentially a collection of tools that are in no way tied into a larger whole.
-Most of the functionality isn't even game engine specific, like providing [file-system access](@ref BansheeEngine::FileSystem), [file path parsing](@ref BansheeEngine::Path), [events](@ref BansheeEngine::Event), [math library](@ref BansheeEngine::Math), [RTTI system](@ref BansheeEngine::RTTITypeBase), [threading primitives and managers](@ref BansheeEngine::ThreadPool), among various others.
+Most of the functionality isn't even game engine specific, like providing [file-system access](@ref bs::FileSystem), [file path parsing](@ref bs::Path), [events](@ref bs::Event), [math library](@ref bs::Math), [RTTI system](@ref bs::RTTITypeBase), [threading primitives and managers](@ref bs::ThreadPool), among various others.

 See the [utilities](@ref utilities) manual for an overview of all the most important systems in this layer.

 ## BansheeCore ##
 This layer builds upon the utility layer by providing abstract interfaces for most of the engine systems.
 The interfaces themselves are implemented in the form of plugins, and are not part of the layer itself (for the most part).
 This layer glues all the engine's systems together and provides a foundation that the engine is built on.
 The layer tries to be generic and include only functionality that is common, while leaving more specialized functionality for higher layers.
-Some systems provided by this layer are @ref BansheeEngine::RenderAPI "render API wrapper", @ref BansheeEngine::Resources "resource management", @ref BansheeEngine::Importer "asset import", @ref BansheeEngine::Input "input", @ref BansheeEngine::Physics "physics" and more.
+Some systems provided by this layer are @ref bs::RenderAPI "render API wrapper", @ref bs::Resources "resource management", @ref bs::Importer "asset import", @ref bs::Input "input", @ref bs::Physics "physics" and more.

 ## %BansheeEngine ##
 This layer builds upon the abstraction provided by the core layer and provides actual implementations of the core layer interfaces.
 Since most of the interfaces are implemented as plugins this layer doesn't contain too much of its own code, but is rather in charge of linking everything together.
-Aside from linking plugins together it also contains some specialized code, like the @ref BansheeEngine::GUIManager "GUI" and @ref BansheeEngine::ScriptManager "script" managers, as well as various other functionality that was not considered generic enough to be included in the core layer.
+Aside from linking plugins together it also contains some specialized code, like the @ref bs::GUIManager "GUI" and @ref bs::ScriptManager "script" managers, as well as various other functionality that was not considered generic enough to be included in the core layer.

 ## BansheeEditor ##
 And finally the top layer is the editor.
 It builts upon everything else so far and provides various editor specific features like the project library, build system, editor window management, scene view tools and similar.
 Large portions of the editor are implemented in the scripting code, and this layer provides more of a set of helper tools used by the scripting system.
 If you are going to work with this layer you will also be working closely with the scripting interop code and the scripting code (see below).